Updated on December 11th, 2022

 Networking in college is one of the most important things students can do.
-By forging strong connections with students, professors, administrators, and professionals working in their fields, students can open doors that make launching a career easier.
+By forging strong connections with other students, professors, administrators, and professionals working in their fields, students can open doors that make launching a career easier.
 Plus, these relationships give students people to turn to when they face challenges, allowing them to become part of a broader support system.
+Networking also contributes to career development by providing students with mentorship opportunities and a broader selection of job opportunities, thanks to the wisdom and career advice from experienced professionals.

 What Is Networking?

-Networking, in this context, is a process where people forge relationships that provide certain mutual professional benefits.
+Networking, in this context, is a process where people forge relationships with the right people that provide certain mutual professional development benefits.
 The goal is to cultivate connections with other professionals who can potentially provide value while also ensuring the student reciprocates by offering support that’s within their capabilities.

 The key difference between networking and friendship-building is the intent.
-Often, friends don’t need to share any professional connections, as the purpose is more focused on social support.
+Often, friends don’t need to share any professional connections, as the purpose is more focused on social support than networking benefits.
 When networking, social support can exist, but there’s an additional career-oriented component.

 When networking, any relationships built aren’t meant to be short-term.
 Instead, the idea is to forge long-lasting connections that are actively maintained.